Not the Oldest? Parish the Thought!

-There are six(!) plain old museums on or near the road (The Dr. Hezekiah Chaffee House, The Windsor Art Center, The John and Sarah Strong House, The Oliver Ellsworth Homestead, The Vintage Radio & Communications Museum, and the Windsor Historical Society Museum), four Connecticut Freedom Trail sites (two cemeteries, two houses), the site of what was once the oldest ferry in the country (Bissell’s Ferry), a railroad bridge proclaiming Windsor as Connecticut’s oldest town (a constant point of contention down the river in Wethersfield), a monument to shad, and this church, which has two distinct historic claims to fame.
+There are several plain old museums on or near the road, five Connecticut Freedom Trail sites, the site of what was once the oldest ferry in the country, a railroad bridge proclaiming Windsor as Connecticut’s oldest town (a constant point of contention down the river in Wethersfield), a monument to shad, and this church, which has two distinct historic claims to fame.

 I’ll admit, I’m a bit confused about the veracity of their claims, but no matter what semantic games they play, this church is really old and really cool – and its cemetery does contain a very interesting grave.
 Everything below is from the excellently written history section of their website.
 You can click on that link to read more – lots more – if you wish.

 Built in 1794, the present building is the fourth for this congregation, but the parish itself is the oldest in the New World, having been “gathered” in England in 1630.
 The First Church burial ground contains the grave sites of some of Windsor’s earliest settlers.
 It is home to the oldest legible gravestone in Connecticut, which is the gravestone of Reverend Ephraim Huit who died in 1644.
 In fact, Huit’s gravestone table is said to be the oldest remaining monument of any kind in Connecticut – and is easily one of the oldest legible gravestones in the entire country.
 (CTMQ Visit here)